mumanchu/AdafruitADA5752/README.md

 ## setEncoderPosition() FW Bug!

 The Seesaw firmware on my quad encoder board has a firmware bug.
 The I2C message to set the encoder position does not work.
 This bug was fixed on 2024.02.27, but my board's FW version is from 2017.06.27.
 The firmware release date can be read from the module, see the code in `AdafruitADA5752.begin()`.
-The `mumanchu` library contains a workaround which corrects this bug, see `setEncoderPosition()` and `getEncoderPosition()`.
+This library contains a workaround which corrects this bug, see `setEncoderPosition()` and `getEncoderPosition()`.

 https://github.com/adafruit/Adafruit_seesawPeripheral/issues/25